-Projects with monitor piles require construction-phase testing of permanent piles with the Pile Driving Analyzer (PDA).
-Monitor piles may be performed in order to check pile stresses, assess pile resistance, and monitor hammer performance, among other reasons.
-The results of each monitor pile shall be submitted in a Dynamic Monitoring Report to the GDS within two weeks from completion of collecting data for that particular pile.
-Each PDA Testing report shall include the following at a minimum:
+Projects with Monitor Piles require construction-phase testing of permanent piles with the Pile Driving Analyzer (PDA).
+Monitor Piles may be tested in order to check pile stresses, assess pile resistance, and monitor hammer performance, among other reasons.
+The testing results for each Monitor Pile shall be submitted in a Dynamic Monitoring Report to the GDS within two weeks from completion of collecting data for that particular pile.
+Each PDA Testing report shall include the following, at a minimum: